neelsmith/greek213/docs/notes/conversation/index.md

 ## Advancing the argument

-- τοι "Its primary function is to bring home to the comprehension of the person addressed a truth of which he is ignorant, or temporarily oblivious."
+- τοι "Its primary function is to bring home to the comprehension of the person addressed a truth of which he is ignorant, or temporarily oblivious" (Dennsion).